 Thanks very much and I appreciate your kind help.

-#5 Updated by Berk Hess about 10 years ago
+#5 Updated by Berk Hess over 10 years ago

 The cut-off only affects the functional form of the interactions.